dictcp/uplex-varnish-k8s-ingress/docs/self-sharding.md

   happens to forward the request to a Varnish instance that doesn't have it yet in its cache.

+* If a cached response changes after its TTL elapses, then the instances in the cluster may return different cached responses to the same request, if some of them have the version before the change, and others after the change.

 The purpose of self-sharding is to:

 * distribute memory load for the cache among the instances in the cluster.

+    * If T is the total cache size as described above, then the total memory load in the cluster is approximately T, and the load at each replica is approximately T/N.

-* reduce the request load on Services, so that there is only one fetch for a cacheable response, from one Varnish instance, until the TTL expires.
+* reduce the request load on Services, so that there is only one fetch for a cacheable response, from only one Varnish instance, until the TTL expires.

 * ensure that if a cached response has been fetched from a Service just once, then any further request for the same object will be a cache hit until the TTL expires, regardless of which Varnish instance receives the request from the LoadBalancer.
+The cache hit will always be the same response -- the object most recently fetched from a Service.

 ## Clustering with sharding